aws-samples/amazon-sagemaker-edge-manager-workshop/README.md

     <img src="imgs/EdgeManagerWorkshop_CodeBuild.png"></img>
 </p>

-Notice that a Docker image is also created and stored into an ECR repo in this process.
-This Docker image will be used by the ML Pipeline for data preparation.
-It contains an important library that **denoises** the raw data from the sensors (PyWavelet).

 ## Running the exercices

 Alright, now you are ready to start this workshop.
 [Click on this link to get started](lab/README.md).